aadhar54/aadhar54/README.md

 - I love to help people with doubts in projects ❤️
 - 2021 Goals: Work to Level up my proficiency in `Typescript` 🔥
 - Fun fact: I am an ardent fan of Indian Comedy Scene 🟩
+- My favourite song is Iktara from Wake Up Sid 🌦️

 ### Spotify Playing 🎧